 Jewelry boxes, even small ones, can be a little pricey.
 And who wants to spend money on a new organizer instead of new necklaces?
 Thankfully you can usually find an old or unfinished jewelry box that's in need of a little love.
-With a coat of paint and maybe some new fabric on the inside is usually all they need to look brand new.
-If you're looking to give the jewelry box as a gift, you can personalize it with new hardware or stenciled on initials.
+A coat of paint and maybe some new fabric on the inside is usually all they need to look brand new.
+If you're looking to give the jewelry box as a gift, you can personalize it with new hardware or stenciled-on initials.

 - Fine grit sandpaper